mkrdip/twentyfifteenpersonal/README.md

 - Author bio and gravatar at the top of the home page.
 - Social Links Menu right after the site title and description.
 - Footer customization with copyright info.
+- Additional CSS customization to override parent theme's style.
 - An additonal footer menu.
-- Additional CSS customization to override parent theme's style
+(Planned)